JakeAsh22/DailyText/README.md

 ## Application should have:

-- Linking between pages
+- Call a random cat picture on the API
-- Ability to add new Tapped Kegs to the menu
+- A button to send a message to the groupMe group

 ## Setup/Installation Requirements